-Attendance in all lab classes is expected and mandatory.

-- If you miss a lab class (theory, skills, and/or SIMS) due to extenuating circumstances, you may be required to produce documentation within 72 hours.
+- · Attendance in all lab classes is expected and mandatory and will only be excused for an extenuating circumstance. - · If a student misses lab quiz due to an extenuating circumstance the student must notify the Lab Coordinator/Course Lead to make arrangements within 24 hours.
+It is the student's responsibility to review the missed theory content. - · Any excused lab skills time must be made up by the student making an appointment within 24 hours with the Nursing Lab Coordinator/Course Lead. - · If you miss a lab class (theory, skills, and/or SIMS) due to extenuating circumstances, you may be required to produce documentation within 72 hours.
 Failure to provide the necessary documentation will result in a grade of zero on the lab skill/quiz.
-If you have an excused absence due to be reavement you may be required to produce a death notice. - Failure to call/e-mail prior to the scheduled start time for Lab and/or quiz, including a scheduled make up lab, will result in a zero percent (0%) on the Lab and/or quiz. - If a student misses more than 2 lab skills, quizzes, SIMS or remedial labs, they are at jeopardy of failing the course.
+If you have an excused absence due to bereavement you may be required to produce a death notice.

+- · Failure to call/e-mail prior to the scheduled start time for Lab and/or quiz, including a scheduled make up lab, will result in a zero percent (0%) on the Lab and/or quiz. - · If a student misses more than 2 lab theory, skills, quizzes, SIMS or remedial labs, they are at jeopardy of failing the course.
 The student will be referred to administration.